israel-gm/Portfolio/README.md

 This repository is a curated collection of projects exploring machine learning, deep learning, and data systems.

-The work is organized by problem type and intent, not by tools — showcasing both practical applications, and conceptual understanding across the ML stack.
+The work is organized by problem type and intent, not by tools — showcasing both practical applications and conceptual understanding across the ML stack.

 What you’ll find here: